pauldennis2/TextQuest/JsonApiDoc.md

 * tutorial (text) - prints the given text to the tutorial window

 * createMonster (name) - currently the only monster that can be created is a skeleton.
 More flexibility to come!
-* explode (damage amount) - the hero takes some damage from an explosion
+* explode (damage amount) - Deprecated.
+Use takeDamage instead.
+The hero takes some damage from an explosion and a message is printed.
 * giveExp (exp amount) - the hero gets experience
 * bump (object) - Used to momentarily delay the hero from leaving the room.
 * heal (healing amount) - heals the player